outlearn-content/outlearn-olp-spec/olp-spec.md

 1. Uploads and hosts a video asset referenced as "*steps-video*" to locally imported Modules.
 2. Creates two Learning Modules based on enriched Markdown files (Outlearn Markdown, aka *OLM*)
-3. Assembles a single Path called "*learning-to-tango*", out of those two created Modules, one Module from another source in the Outlearn catalog, and three Context Pages with content from local Markdown files.
+3. Assembles a single Path called "*learning-to-tango*", out of those two created Modules, one Module from another source in the Outlearn catalog, and three Guide Pages with content from local Markdown files.

 All the details of specifying Paths, Modules, and Assets are described below.